 For other risk management actions that board members should be taking during the COVID-19 crisis, click HERE.

 DISCLAIMER: The content on this web site is provided for general information purposes only and does not constitute legal, medical or other professional advice or an opinion of any kind.
-Users of this web site are advised to seek counsel as required.
+Visitors are advised to seek counsel as required.
 This web site contains links to other third-party web sites.
 Such links are only for the convenience of the user.
 SCA does not recommend or endorse the contents of the third-party sites.